How 2 experts say you can help your kids beat back-to-school anxiety

 What strategies would you suggest for parents who are coping with anxiety about their child's school transition?

 FZ: One of the big sources for children's anxiety is actually parent anxiety.
 In dealing with a child who is anxious, if you yourself are anxious, it's really hard to be the one who helps.
 So parents need to manage their own anxiety as part of the process, which means they must anticipate and think through things they may be anxious about and try to work it out ahead of time.
-If, as a parent, I'm anxious about sending my child off to school for the first time, without even knowing it, I'm probably communicating that there is something to be nervous about to the child.
+If, as a parent, I'm anxious about sending my child off to school for the first time, without even knowing it, I'm probably communicating to the child that there is something to be nervous about.
 Most of the time it's non-verbal communication, most of it is how they see us handle new situations.
 Children model.

 LZ: The more information you get about what you're going to be experiencing, the better.
 Having information ahead of time tends to help you figure out what the sources of anxiety are.
 Get as much information as you can about the situation that the child is going into.